run2bizdocs/docs-1/en/docs/citsmart-esp-8/3-additional-features/mobile-and-field-service/apps/citsmart-app-android.md

 Figure 17 - Request approval/reject screen

-3-  To approve the request, just press the Approve button;
+3-  To approve the request, just press the "Approve" button;

-4-  To reject the request, press the Reject button.
+4-  To reject the request, press the "Reject" button.
 A tea- la will be displayed
     to choose the justification for this rejection, as shown in the figure
     below: